drizzo-tech/odin-recipies/README.md

 # odin-recipies
-odin project recipies started project
+First project for Odin Project

+A simple recipies page